 Server Data Recovery

-When you lose data from your server, it’s mission-critical to get your data back as soon as possible.
+When you experience server data loss, it’s mission-critical to get your data back as soon as possible.
 Application servers host web apps, allowing users to run software through their internet browsers.
 Database and file servers store massive amounts of information, which can be accessed by multiple people.
 Game servers allow people from all around the world to play online together.
 Email servers allow people from all around the world to communicate with each other.
 When you binge-watch your favorite TV series on Netflix, your video is coming from a media server.
 While you do this, the website itself is hosted on a web server.
 The entire Internet depends on servers for just about every facet of its existence.
 It’s hard to think of something you do on a daily basis that doesn’t involve somebody’s server somewhere in the world.
 Servers make the world go ‘round.

 What Is a Server?